George Harcourt Vanden-Bampde-Johnstone, 3rd Baron Derwent: Career

 On leaving Merton, he joined the diplomatic service and served as an honorary attaché from 1929 at Warsaw, Brussels and Madrid.
-At the start of the Second World War, he was in Berne before he returned to the United Kingdom in 1942 to serve in the Royal Air Force until 1944.
+At the start of the Second World War, he was in Bern before he returned to the United Kingdom in 1942 to serve in the Royal Air Force until 1944.

 Derwent was a Liberal party politician, president of the Yorkshire Liberal Federation, and co-treasurer of the British Liberal International Council, member of the council of the Georgian Group, of which he was a founder, and a Fellow of the Royal Society of Arts.

 Author and poet

-As an author and poet Derwent wrote under his own name but also the pen name George Vanden.
+As an author and poet Derwent wrote under his own name but also the pen name 'George Vanden'.
 Two volumes of poetry were published in 1931 (Fifty Poems) and 1943 (Before Zero Hour).

 Personal life

 On 21 December 1929, Derwent married Countess Sabine Czaykowska Iliesco, the daughter of General D. Iliesco, Chief of the Romanian General Staff.
 "Asked by the British Who's Who to list his recreations, he put down, 'Fishing, golf, and thinking the twentieth century is just wonderful.'"

-Lady Derwent died at Berne on 18 May 1941.
+Lady Derwent died in Bern on 18 May 1941.
 In November 1948, his engagement to Mlle.
 Carmen Gandarillas, daughter of José A. Gandarillas, the secretary to the Chilean Embassy in London was announced.
 However, Lord Derwent died before the marriage took place.
 Upon his death in Paris on 13 January 1949, aged 49, on his way back from a health visit to Switzerland, he was succeeded by his younger brother Patrick as they had no children.